 Tonga is also starting to get attention as a place to go because you can swim with humpback whales there.
 That’s right, this is not a whale watching place, you actually get in the water with the whales and swim with them.
 There are strict regulations around this to keep the animals safe.
 This has been one of my top wildlife encounters.

-Budget Travel Destinations: South America
+Budget Travel Destinations in South America

 Landlocked in the middle of South America, Bolivia is an adventure budget travellers dream.
 Not only is it cheap but also full of incredible culture, cities, and beautiful natural attractions.
 After travelling around six continents, Bolivia still stands out as one of the best.